NJIT-WIS/project-management-github-activity/README.md

 2. I learend GITHUB Issues
 ### Things you don't understand about what we are doing / web development.
 1. I am completely lost and don't anything
-2. I wish I knew something
+2. I don't understand the programming languages java, C+, or C.
 ### Things you want to know next
 1. How to connect viewjs to elastic search
 2. fdsafsda